Yisroel Ber Odesser: Discovering the Na Nach phrase

+Another Hasid by the name of Yoel said later that he had been the one who wrote the letter to Odesser after seeing how distraught he was over having to break his fast.
+Odesser claimed in rebuttal that his room had been locked and only he had the key, and maintained that this document was miraculously communicated to him.

 Na Nach movement

-Around 1984, when he was approximately 86 years old and living in an old age home in Ra'anana, Aharon Patz, a great Torah scholar who was helping and visiting old people, visited Rabbi Israel, a group of baalei teshuva (returnees to the Jewish faith) discovered Odesser and were attracted to his teachings.
+Odesser's publicizing of Na Nach Nachma Nachman Meuman was rejected by mainstream Breslovers for many decades.
+Around 1984, when he was approximately 86 years old and living in an old age home in Ra'anana, Israel, a group of baalei teshuva (returnees to the Jewish faith) discovered Odesser and were attracted to his teachings.
 He eventually became their spiritual leader.
 The name and song, Na Nach Nachma Nachman Meuman was adopted by this subgroup of Breslover Hasidim and has appeared on billboards, bumper stickers, and knitted yarmulkes, as well as in musical compositions of this group (colloquially known as the Na Nachs) ever since.

 Final years

 Meeting with Rabbi Moshe Feinstein

 In the early 1980s, Rabbi Odesser met with Rabbi Moshe Feinstein, who had seen the petek and wished to meet its owner.
 At the meeting, Rabbi Feinstein asked Rabbi Odesser for a blessing, and Rabbi Feinstein also called in his wife to get a blessing from Rabbi Odesser.
 Rabbi Feinstein gave Rabbi Odesser the following approbation:

 I am writing on behalf of a most unusual individual, Rabbi Yisroel Dov Odesser, shlita, from Israel.
 This individual is a gaon in Torah.
 I had the pleasure of recently meeting with him.
 I saw a secret document he possesses; it is something very wondrous.

 Rabbi Odesser is soliciting funds to enable him to print Rabbi Nachman's sefarim, and it is a great mitzvah to assist him in this endeavor.
 Hashem will reward all those that so assist him.